Exploring Alternative Therapies For Anxiety: Your Guide To Relief Options

 Symptoms of an anxiety disorder can affect many parts of life, including work, school, relationships, physical health, and overall well-being.
 They also have the potential to worsen and contribute to other mental health challenges if left untreated.
 That’s why exploring both traditional treatment options and CAM therapies with the support of a mental health professional can be a valuable step toward relief and improved health.

-The first-line treatment for anxiety disorders and many other mental health conditions is some form of talk therapy.
+The first-line treatment for generalized anxiety disorder and many other mental health conditions is usually some form of talk therapy.
 This process involves the individual meeting regularly with a licensed psychologist or therapist to talk about the mental health challenges they may be facing and to develop a set of strategies to address them.
 There are many different types of talk therapy that may be to treat depression and anxiety disorders, either one-on-one or in support group settings (depending on the modality), such as:

 • Cognitive behavioral therapy (CBT)